-However, that concern can be sidetracked. wipes out both the convoy and the escorts.
+However, that concern can be sidetracked.
+Particularly when Kruger attacks a convoy and wipes out both the convoy and the escorts.
 A Third Happy Time is in the offing.
-So confident is Kruger, in fact, that he violates the that change does not affect other persons and Laconia Order and brings in a prisoner.
+So confident is Kruger, in fact, that he violates the Laconia Order and brings in a prisoner.